 A few days before the event, create a varied list of suggestions to watch together on the night.
-You can choose from our ultimate list of Christmas movies if you’re struggling for ideas.
+You can choose from our ultimate list of Christmas movies if you’re struggling to get ideas.

 As long as everyone taking part is of the legal drinking age, you can even turn the film into a drinking game – get everyone to take a drink when certain words come up, such as Christmas, Santa, or sleigh.

 This is a lovely activity that will appeal to almost everyone, whether or not they’re the arty-crafty type.

 Ask everyone to buy a small wreath a couple of weeks in advance of the party, as well as some bits and bobs to decorate them with.